HDFGroup/hdf5/doc/branches-explained.md

 # HDF5 Git Branching Model Explained

-This document desribes current HDF5 branches.
+This document describes current HDF5 branches.

 Branches are tested nightly and testing results are available at https://cdash-internal.hdfgroup.org/ and https://cdash.hdfgroup.org/.
 Commits that break daily testing should be fixed by 3:00 pm Central time or reverted.
-We encourgae code contributors to check the status of their commits.
-If you have any questions, please conrtact lrknox@hdfgroup.org.
+We encourage code contributors to check the status of their commits.
+If you have any questions, please contact testing@hdfgroup.org.

 ## `develop`
 Develop is the main branch whose source code always reflects a state with the latest delivered development changes for the next major release of HDF5.